gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 This defines a Java library that:
 - Has a single Java source set hardcoded to `src/myLib/java`
-- Has a single resources source set hardocoded to `src/myLib/resources`
+- Has a single resources source set hardcoded to `src/myLib/resources`
 - Has no dependencies
 - Produces a jar binary as output from the source.
 - Has a lifecycle task to build the jar.